 It is the policy of Aquinas College, while reserving its lawful rights where applicable, to take actions designed to promote the Dominican and Roman Catholic principles that sustain its mission and heritage and to comply with all federal and state laws prohibiting discrimination in employment and in its educational programs.
-Aquinas College admits qualified students of any race, color, national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the College.
-It does not discriminate based on race, color, national or ethnic origin in administration of its education policies, admission policies, scholarships and loan programs.
-Aquinas College does not participate in Federal Title IV funding, nor receive and process Institutional Student Information Records (ISIRs), and as a consequence, Aquinas College students are not able to receive state of Tennessee grants and scholarships.
+Aquinas College admits qualified students of any race, color, ethnicity, or national origin who desire to be part of the faith-based mission of the College to all the rights, privileges, programs and activities generally accorded or made available to students at the College.
+It does not discriminate based on race, color, ethnicity, or national origin in administration of its education policies, admission policies, scholarships and loan programs.
+Aquinas College does not participate in Federal Title IV or Title IX funding, nor receive and process Institutional Student Information Records (ISIRs), and therefore, Aquinas College students are not able to receive federal or state of Tennessee grants and scholarships.